-The quality of the diamond is determined by its 4 C’s namely the Color, Clarity, Cut, and Cartage.
+The quality of the diamond is determined by its 4 C’s namely the Colour, Clarity, Cut, and Cartage.

-Color is the degree of transparency of the diamond while clarity refers to impurities or fractures in the diamond.
+Colour is the degree of hue in a diamond while clarity refers to impurities or fractures in the diamond.
 These two factors define the quality of the mined diamond and are beyond the control of man.
-Both have a role to play in the ‘wow’ factor of a diamond ring or earring.
+Both have a role to play in the ‘wow’ factor of a diamond jewelry.

-We have detailed these 4C’s below for a deeper understanding of how the value of a diamond is determined and what you should look for in diamonds when buying diamond jewelry.
+We have detailed these 4C’s below for a basic understanding of how the value of a diamond is determined and what you should look for in diamonds when buying diamond jewelry.

-Color: An ideal diamond is a colorless diamond, fully transparent end to end.
-More colorless a diamond is, more will be its value as colorless diamonds are very rare and not normally found.
-With this as a base principle, diamonds are graded on their colors or transparencies.
-10 grades have been identified for the color starting with D – most clear or taint free diamond – down to M – faint color or yellowness is visible.
+Colour: An ideal diamond is a colorless diamond, free form any taint or hue.
+Lesser the intensity of hue more will be its value as colorless diamonds are very rare and not normally found.
+With this as a base principle, diamonds are graded on their intensities of hue.
+10 grades have been identified for the color starting with D – colorless or hue-free diamond – down to M – faint color or pale hue is visible.
 As the taint of color increases the grade of the color goes down through E, F, G, H, I, J, K, L, M. As a rule of thumb, when buying diamond jewelry, the following can be used as a guide.
 These do not refer to trade semantics but are an attempt to explain the diamond color to a non-technical diamond jewelry buyer.

 D-E-F: Exceptionally white diamonds